section-engineering-education/engineering-education/content/articles/manipulating-object-states-in-django-using-finite-state-machine/index.md

 ![banner-image](hero.jpg)

 As we build and projects get bigger, the tendency to tilt towards spaghetti code becomes inevitable – conditions here and there, choices up and down; all to accommodate the intricacies of a growing system.
 One way to avoid these complications is to apply Finite State Machines (FSM) concept in handling state changes of objects.
 This is because FSM helps you simplify code, avoid numerous if/else conditions by defining states and the connections between them.

+In this article, we would learn how to manipulate and change an object's state at runtime.
+To demonstrate how this work, we will be building a lightweight cylinder tracking system, with basic CRUD operations

 ### Table of Contents
 The tutorial will cover the following items: